shaunak1111/DDStore/README.md

 # If the Voucher is Invalid or not as per the mentioned above an error message is shown

+### Code Layout

+- store folder contains Redux store files
+- container folder has all the views
+- common folder has the common components like Header and Card.
+- The app starts at App.js at root folder
+- The App.js -> container/Home -> common/Cart

 ### Decision to use React

 React just simply provides the View, therefore rendering is fast.In a complex e-commerce application where the speed of execution matters, react is the choice.